 8 LGBTQ+ Pioneers of Tech and Programming Languages You Should Know!

-In honor of Pride Month 2022, we’re highlighting some of the top LGBTQ+ tech and programming language pioneers whose contributions played an integral role in developing modern computer technology.
+To honor Pride Month 2023, we’re highlighting some of the top LGBTQ+ tech and programming language pioneers whose contributions played an integral role in developing modern computer technology.

 Please note that this list is by no means exhaustive.
-Feel free to add your suggestions to the list in the comments section.
+Feel free to add your suggestions to the list in the comments section below.

 Let’s get started.